avriette/rrm/README.md

 unique serial (for SQL people, you might call this a 'primary key').

 Objects also contain no metadata about what they are.
 So you must keep track of which type of object you have.
-RRM is flexible enough that if you wanted to incorporate a `typeof` attribute, you could do this, but you would have to keep track of that yourself.
+RM is flexible enough that if you wanted to incorporate a `typeof` attribute, you could do this, but you would have to keep track of that yourself.